lateef-taiwo/LEMP-Stack/README.md

 ![EC2](./images/EC20.jpeg)

 ### Step 2: Installing Apache and Updating the Firewall
-First, update the server using the command
+* First, update the server using the command

     `sudo apt update`
+* Now, install nginx using the command below

+    `sudo apt install nginx`

+* Check the status of the nginx service

+    `sudo systemctl status nginx`